 Following the rules set out in the Treaties, the Council of the European Union meets in Luxembourg in April, June and October.
 During these months, the Council rents the European Convention Center from the Luxembourgish government.

-This is the central storage building of the General Secretariat, situated in the south of Brussels.
-It has three halls and a total surface area of 4400 m2 in a single hall.
+This is the central storage building of the General Secretariat, situated in the north of Brussels.
+It has a surface area of 4400 m2 in a single hall.
 The storage building is shared with other EU institutions.